-Karaoke as a national pastime is in the fabric of what it means to be Filipino.
+Karaoke as a national pastime is in the fabric of what it means to be Filipino (OPM Karaoke Playlist).
 It may have been Japanese businessman Daisuke Inoue who got the ball rolling with his Juke 8, but it was Filipino inventor Roberto del Rosario who spun this into a patented Karaoke Sing-Along System and revealed one conclusive thing following its widespread success: Filipinos really, really, really love to sing.

 You can expect that wherever there’s karaoke, there’s a Filipino in the room; if not, the Pinoy spirit certainly is alive and felt.
 (It’s probably also belting.)

-Throw in some OPM smash hits in the mix and you’ve got the makings of a nightlong biritan (yes, even during the quarantine, granted we take the necessary precautionary measures).
+Throw in some OPM hits in the mix and you’ve got the makings of a nightlong biritan (yes, even during the quarantine, granted we take the necessary precautionary measures).
 The best part is talent is absolutely optional.
 If you can’t sing, sing louder.
 If you aren’t talented, at least you’re confident.
 And even if you’re short in this area, that’s what a (home) bar stocked with liquid confidence is for.